SonicWall Capture Client (EDR) Out-of-the-Box Response Integration

 • A SonicWall Tenant that will receive the indicators pushed by Lumu.

-In the following steps, you will learn how to obtain all of these requirements.
+In the following steps, you will learn how to complete all of these requirements.

 Integration Setup - SonicWall